Kishore929/React_Learning/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Login_Sign Up
-Kishore Added few folders for this login and signup functionality and i added few images also. this is a sample example.
+Kishore Added few folders for this login and signup functionality and i added few images also.
+This is a sample example.